+If you see This WiFi network uses an older security standard message in Windows 11/10, then this post will interest you.
 Like any other protocol, WiFi network security protocols get older.
-If you connect to a WiFi network and receive a message saying – Wi-Fi network not secure in Windows 11/10, it means security used by the WiFi network is a lower security standard or encryption.
+If you connect to a WiFi network and receive a message saying – Wi-Fi network isn’t secure in Windows 11/10, it means the security used by the WiFi network is a lower security standard or encryption.
 In this post, we talk about how Windows 11/10 is keeping you safe by not honoring those standards.

 Wi-Fi network Not secure in Windows 11/10

-Starting with Windows 10, when you connect to a Wi-Fi network that’s not secure, i.e., that uses WEP or TKIP for encryption, you will receive this message.
+When you connect to a Wi-Fi network that’s not secure, i.e., that uses WEP or TKIP for encryption, Windows 11/10 will display this message.
 These security standards are older and have known flaws.
 While you cannot do much to fix it unless the network is under your control, here are possible solutions:

 - Connect to another network

 - Change Security settings of your Router

 - Change Router or WiFi network device